RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 > [happY can be associated with either fleece, kit, or face, with vowel qualities in the range of /i ~ ɪ ~ e ~ ɛ/](https://ecampusontario.pressbooks.pub/lexicalsets/chapter/25-happy-lexical-set/)"

 The sound in happY could be either KIT or FLEECE, or something different all together.
 If anyone has used Shavian before, you know the pain of not having a letter just for this happY phoneme.

-Previously, the ᛁ rune represented both KIT and FLEECE and therefore if it was on the end of a word, it could be whatever you wanted it to be.
-The one issue that would occur from this is the famous confusion of "candied" and "candide".

-Now, we have different runes for both KIT and FLEECE.
 So the happY vowel is now represented with ᛡ.

 ᛄ and ᛡ are famously controversial.
 Many believe that they are two different styles for the same rune.
 But the fact is that multiple manuscripts contain both of these runes and they even have different names.
 So at least one person out there thought the difference was significant enough to warrant two different runes with their own stanzas.
 That is good enough for me to respect.